sowsri1218/Diabetes_Prediction/README.md

 3. Run the Jupyter Notebook to analyze the dataset and make predictions.

-If you'd like to contribute to this project, please follow these guidelines:
+If you'd like to contribute to this project, please follow these steps:

 1. Fork the repository.